top of page

 Training a reactive dog can feel overwhelming.
-These dogs often respond intensely to stimuli like other dogs, people, or noises, which can make walks and social situations stressful for both the dog and owner.
+These dogs often respond intensely to stimuli like other dogs, people, or noises, making walks and social situations stressful for both the dog and owner.
 Yet, with the right approach, you can help your reactive dog become calmer and more confident.
-This post shares practical strategies to guide you through training a reactive dog, helping you build a stronger bond and improve your dog's behavior.
+This post shares practical strategies to guide you through training a reactive dog, helping you build a stronger bond and improve your dog's behaviour.

 Understanding Reactivity in Dogs